buffis/cv1k_research/U13_Research/README.md

 ![Probes](/U13_Research/pics/probes.jpg "Probes connected to CPLD")

-## Disclaimer
+## Disclaimers

+- !!!Don't attempt to use any of this on one of your PCBs unless you really know what you are doing!!!
-I'm a hobbyist, and there's highly likely that there will be some mistakes in this documentation.
-Information here is based on observations with a logic analyzer (Saleae Logic Pro 16).
+- I'm a hobbyist, and it's highly likely that there will be some mistakes in this documentation.

-I have only tested this on CV-1000B boards.
+- I have only tested this on CV-1000B boards.
 It might work on CV-1000D too, but it's untested.

 ## Description of U13 functionality